Mangosteen

 Geography/History

-The Black Sapote is native to the east and western coasts of Mexico, from Jalisco to Chiapas and Veracruz to Yucatan.
+Black Sapotes are native to the southern region of Mexico and can be found growing on the east coast in Jalisco and can be found all the way to the western coast in Yucatan.
 The fruit was believed to have come to Mexico from Spain in the late 17th century and then to the Philippines in the late 18th century.
-The fruit can now be found in Hawaii, Cuba, Puerto Rico and the small island of Mauritius off the coast of Africa.
-Black Sapote trees can be grown in the US, in Florida mainly because the temperatures in California are too low.
+The fruit can now be found in Hawaii, Cuba, Puerto Rico and on the small island of Mauritius off the coast of Africa.
+Black Sapote trees can be grown in the United States, in Florida.
+Black Sapote doesn’t grow well in California, mainly because the temperatures are too low.
+The tropical winter weather is ideal for the Black Sapote, as a result it is one of the few fruits available during the winter months in sub-tropical and tropical regions.

 Recipe Ideas